Tyferse/chat_data_analysis/README.md

 chat_analysis folder contains templates for telegram chat history statistics.
 It is devided on messages and words statistics with frequancies of various indicators and visualizations.

-Also there are script for telegram chat history converter from json to csv, but it doesn't save messages with all media types, except stickers, or without text and answers on these messages.
+Script for telegram chat history converter from json to csv, but it doesn't save messages with all media types, except stickers, or without text and answers on these messages.

+If there are few chat histories for different periods, they can be united to one csv file.

+Text embeddings generation with transformers model for futher clustering.

+Applying different clustering algorithms and selecting the most valid.
+Hyperparameters tuning, printing messages and words, visualizing wordclouds for each cluster and scatterplot of embeddings's 2D projections with 4 variant of algorithms for dimensionality reduction (PCA, tSNE, PCA + tSNE and UMAP).
+Applying cuml for faster algorithms сonvergence (on GPU).